 The recipe can be divided to parts and can be done on 2 different days as I did.
 Karapusa can be made on the first day and the rest on the second day

-step by step photos on bandar laddu or thokkudu ladoo recipe
+How to make bandar laddu or thokkudu ladoo

 1. Mix besan with just enough water to make it a stiff dough.
 The dough must be stiff when you touch and not sticky or soggy else it will absorb all the ghee when you deep fry the karapusa.